QafooLabs/bepado-demo-shop/README.md

 ## Where to look?

-1. Take a look at the ``src/QafooLabs/DummyShop/Bepado/SimpleProductFromShop.php`` and ``SimpleProductToShop.php`` files.
+1. Take a look at the ``src/QafooLabs/DemoShop/Bepado/SimpleProductFromShop.php`` and ``SimpleProductToShop.php`` files.
 For an implementation of the two bepado SDK interfaces that you have to do in your own plugin.
-2. The folder ``src/QafooLabs/DummyShop/Model`` contains models and services related to the shop system.
+2. The folder ``src/QafooLabs/DemoShop/Model`` contains models and services related to the shop system.
 You will need to take a look at the ``BasketService.php``, ``ProductConverter.php`` and ``ShopProductGateway.php``.
 They contain a lot of the logic and storage related code that is necessary to work with the bepado SDK.
-3. The controller ``src/QafooLabs/DummyShop/Controller/SdkController.php`` is
+3. The controller ``src/QafooLabs/DemoShop/Controller/SdkController.php`` is
    an example of how to setup the SDK RPC endpoint.
-4. The controller ``src/QafooLabs/DummyShop/Controller/ShopController.php``
+4. The controller ``src/QafooLabs/DemoShop/Controller/ShopController.php``
    contains the category listing, basket listing and checkout with calls to the relevant services invoking bepado SDK code.
+5. The command ``src/QafooLabs/DemoShopy/Command/CreateProductsCommand.php`` contains
+   some random product generation code, but also uses the bepado SDK to record exports of products to bepado.

 ## Installation